-DE RONDE: "Golden GVA will never be Boonen"
+DE RONDE: "Van Avermaet will never be Boonen"

-Greg Van Avermaet (BMC) is proclaimed the favourite for Sunday's Tour of Flanders (De Ronde), but “he will never be a rider as Tom Boonen (Quick-Step Floors)”.
+Greg Van Avermaet (BMC) is proclaimed the favourite for Sunday's Tour of Flanders, but “he will never be a rider as Tom Boonen (Quick-Step Floors)”.

 Former Belgian cyclist, national coach and current co-commentator for Belgian TV Jose de Cauwer analysed the BMC rider's place in Belgian cycling history.